 During the seminar each fellow identifies and begins a personal leadership project reflecting his/her passions with support from Fellows and Mentors who share similar interests.
 These projects mark the beginning of each Fellow's commitment to action and their impact on their communities and the East Africa region in general.
 This action and impact are the defining characteristics of an ALI-EA Fellow.

-Nominations of Fellows are open between the 1st of August and the 30th of November each year.
-Candidates must be between the ages of 35 and 50 and should be established leaders in their businesses, civil society and government sectors.
-They must be willing to leverage on their success to have a significant impact in Africa.
+Nominations are open from the 1st of August to the 30th of November each year.
+Candidates must be between the ages of 35 and 50 and should be established leaders in their businesses, civil society, and government sectors.
+They must be willing to leverage their success to have a significant impact in Africa.

 Do you have questions or would you like to know more about ALI-EA?
 Get in touch today!